axarekma/WMC_2017_CUP/README.md

 Oh My!
 What a plot twist!
 The roles are completely reversed.

-Another kind of bracket effect can be seen from the men:
+Another effect of bracket positioning can be seen from the men:

 | Gold | Silver  | Bronze | Freq |
 | --------------------- | -----| ----| --:|